 Also, encourage your clients to take photos of their home after it’s all painted and fresh and share the work with their followers.
 Make sure that they tag your business page or profile.

-Search engines will take note, and you’ll benefit in local search results.
+Search engines will take note, and you’ll benefit from local search results.

-But don’t hire us if you’re content and don’t want to make more money and grow your business.
-If that’s the case, hire any of the other Baton Rouge digital marketing agencies.
+However, if you are satisfied with your current situation and don’t wish to make more money or grow your business, you can consider hiring any of the other Baton Rouge digital marketing agencies.